 While there are a number of alternatives to AdSense, a lot of web publishers find they’re either impossible to join because they require very substantial pages views (like Doubleclick) or they simply don’t work very well.

 So here are some of the best AdSense alternatives.
-Our definition of “best” is that these programs are well-established and found by many site owners find work as well – or better – than AdSense.
+My definition of “best” is that these are well-established networks that I, or people I know, have found to be work as well – or better – than AdSense.

-If you’re experimenting with different ad networks and are planning to mix AdSense units with ads from other networks on the same page it’s a really good idea to check the terms of service for both ad networks.
-You need to make sure you don’t get into hot water with either company and jeopardize your account with either.
+If you’re experimenting with different ad networks and are planning to mix AdSense units with ads from other networks on the same page it’s a good idea to check the terms of service of both ad networks to be sure not breaking the terms of service of either network.

 Once you’ve got that running, everything else is automatic but you also have full control over which links are displayed on your site.